vineetk1/conversational-transaction-bot/README.md

 To assist in Training, the parameters *auto_lr_find* and *auto_scale_batch_size* in the file *input_param_files/distilgpt2_params* enable the software to automatically find an initial Learning-Rate and a Batch-Size respectively.
 As training progresses, graphs of *"training-loss vs. epoch #"* and *"validation-loss vs. epoch #"* are plotted in real-time using TensorBoard.

 In some cases, a model is trained for a certain number of epochs.
 The hyper-parameters are then changed, and training resumes.
 This is done by first training a model by using the previous command.
-Then training resumes with the following command-line:
+Then training resumes with the following command:
 ```
 python3 ctbMain.py input_param_files/distilgpt2_params-resume_training
 ```
 The user-settable hyper-parameters are in the file *input_param_files/distilgpt2_params-resume_training*.
 ## Load and test a model
-A checkpointed model can be loaded and tested with the following command-line:
+A checkpointed model can be loaded and tested with the following command:
 ```
 python3 ctbLoadTest.py input_param_files/distilgpt2_params-test_only
 ```